What is Spiritual Thirst? Spiritual thirst is a way of describing a person’s own search for God.

 What motivates a person to seek after God?

-In the parable of the merchant searching for the fine pearl — he is propelled to find it because he knows it’s out there.
+In the parable of the merchant searching for the fine pearl — the merchant is propelled to find it because he knows it’s out there.
 He looks, and looks, and looks.

 There is a “thirst” to propel him to find it.
 When he doesn’t find it, he keeps looking.
 When he finds it, he has that “Eureka” moment.